 Although computational tools have been developed for quantifying the architecture of collagen networks in images (refs), none have the ability to extract fiber based features from such a diversity of patterns.
 Transform or texture based methods (such as those published by Falzon (FT), Bayan (FT, Hough), Pehlke (Curvelet Trans), Frisch (FT, Fractal), Altendorf (Directional gradients) , Wenyan (Gray level co-occurence) etc.) can handle a wide diversity of images, however lack the ability to extract significant high level fiber based information.
 For example, transform based methods provide general information about fiber size and direction at each point in an image, but cannot determine the actual fiber number, length or curvature.
 The result of these methods is not sensitive to, for example, the difference between randomly oriented straight fibers and long curvy fibers.
+They would have difficulty sensing changes to fiber length, curvature or number and would be challenged to identify cellular interactions with individual fibers.
 On the other hand, fiber tracking and extraction methods (such as those published by Wu and Stein) have been developed to extract high level fiber information from images of collagen matrices.
 These fiber extraction methods enable the automated measurement of important high level parameters such as fiber length and curvature, but often fail to properly segment fibers in the dense or low SNR situations commonly encountered while SHG imaging in tissue.
 An example of a noisy SHG image is shown in Figure 2A.
 Without preprocessing, the FIber Extraction (FIRE) algorithm, developed by Stein (Stein 2008), produces many false positive fibers and an overly complex fiber network.
 For the dense collagen pattern shown in Figure 2B, FIRE extracts erroneous star patterns and fails to identify the most prominent fibers extracted by a human observer.
 Our hypothesis is that with proper preprocessing steps, significantly improved collagen fiber extraction is possible in SHG images of tissue.

 Figure 2.
 Fibers extracted by the FIRE algorithm without preprocessing.
 A and D are the original images, B and E are show manual segmentations of the fibers, D and F show the automatic fiber segmentations that are extracted by the FIRE algorithm.
 Scale bar =25 microns.

 In this paper, we compare four image preprocessing techniques with the ultimate goal of improving the accuracy of high level fiber extraction with an algorithm such as FIRE.
 The preprocessing techniques we compare are the simple Gaussian filter, the SPIRAL-TVX filter (Harmony 2012 ref), the tubeness filter (Sato 1998 ref), and a curvelet transform based denoising filter (Stark 2002 ref).
+Other than the Gaussian filter, these filters were chosen based on their published ability to highlight edge information in images while simultaneously suppressing spatially uniform structures and noise.
+We have chosen to use the FIRE algorithm based on evidence of its ability to extract fibers from in-vitro collagen gel networks and its availability (web ref), however, other fiber extraction tools may be substituted for the FIRE algorithm.
+We have focused our analysis on 2D images, since standard SHG microscopy has difficulty detecting axially aligned fibers (ref Yew 2006, 2007), however our methods may be naturally extended to 3D without significant alteration.
 We demonstrate here that the application of curvelet transform denoising as a preprocessing step for FIRE fiber extraction, a process we call CT-FIRE, performs more accurate fiber segmentations than any of the other techniques we investigated, in a variety of collagen images of human breast and mouse mammary tissue.
 We then show that CT-FIRE accurately extracts fiber information from a collection of synthetic test images where the true segmentation is well-defined.